phil294/AHK_X11/README.md

 - `x := 1` -> `x = 1`
 - `x := y` -> `x = %y%`
 - `b := a + 3` ->
+  Simple math instructions with `:=` like this one are actually wonkily supported, so chances are you can leave it as is.
+In this case, you'd omit the percent signs `%` unless you want to double-deref, just like on Windows.
+But for more complicated stuff such as string concatenation, you'll have to resort back to classic syntax:
   ```ahk
   b = %a%
   b += 3